kentcdodds/old-kentcdodds.com/content/blog/avoid-nesting-in-tests/index.md

 ```

 There's not really any other reliable way to do this.
 Another use case I can
-think of that I've used for testing `console.error` calls:
+think of that I've used these hooks is for testing `console.error` calls:

 ```javascript
 beforeAll(() => {